trilinos/ForTrilinos/docs/source/packages/tpetra/overview.rst

 Tpetra is a large library and its full functionality has not been exposed in ForTrilinos, though coverage is actively being expanded.
-The Tpetra tpetra_examples_ provide a good overview of the Tpetra functionality currently supported.
+The Tpetra :ref:`tpetra_examples` provide a good overview of the Tpetra functionality currently supported.

 .. include:: /links.txt